fzipp/canvas/README.md

 }
 ```

-After the program has been started the canvas can be accessed by
+After the program has been started, the canvas can be accessed by
 opening http://localhost:8080 in a web browser.

 The server does not immediately send each drawing operation to the client,
-but buffers them until the Flush method gets called.
+but buffers them until the `Flush` method gets called.
 The flush should happen once the image, or an animation frame is complete.
 Without a flush nothing gets displayed.